immcantation/immcantation/docs/docker/10x_tutorial.rst

 In a terminal, enter::

- # download the current stable Immcantation Docker image (may take a few minutes)
+ # download the current Immcantation Docker image (may take a few minutes)
- docker pull kleinstein/immcantation:3.0.0
+ docker pull kleinstein/immcantation:devel

 Move to the directory where you've placed the example data and load it (the current directory) into the Docker image::

  # Linux/Mac OS X
- docker run -it --workdir /data -v $(pwd):/data:z kleinstein/immcantation:3.0.0 bash
+ docker run -it --workdir /data -v $(pwd):/data:z kleinstein/immcantation:devel bash

  # Windows
- docker run -it --workdir /data -v %cd%:/data:z kleinstein/immcantation:3.0.0 bash
+ docker run -it --workdir /data -v %cd%:/data:z kleinstein/immcantation:devel bash

 After running the previous command, you'll now be in the mounted /data folder inside the container.
 To check that everything is properly configured, enter the following commands::